Salavin/band-bot/README.md

-# band-bot
+# Band Bot

-Hi there, I'm **CarichnerBot**!
-A lot of what I do is respond to certain keywords or react to certain messages, but I do have some commands:
+## About
+Band Bot is a simple ping-pong style Discord bot that responds to a set of commands and phrases.
+This bot can also react to messages when certain phrases are said, as well as generate meme images and random text chats.

+## Purpose
+This bot was written specifically for a Discord server for members of the ISUCF'V'MB at Iowa State University.
+The bot's main purpose is to provide easy access to important information and links to aid members with being prepared and ready to go for rehearsals and performances.
+The bot also acts as a means of entertainment with the meme generator and random text function.

+## Usage
+### Commands
-`!help`: Shows this message.
+* `!help`: Shows the command list with descriptions.

-`!talk`: Generates a string of gibberish using Markov Chains. *Disclaimer: may be inappropriate at times.
+* `!talk`: Generates a string of gibberish using Markov Chains. *Disclaimer: may be inappropriate at times.
 If this says something you don't like, please mention @ mod.*

-`!generatememe`: This generates a meme with whatever image you attach to your message, along with whatever text you provide it.
-For example, you can do `!generatememe Meme Text Here`, and it will generate a meme with that text at the bottom of your image.
+* `!generatememe <text>`: This generates a meme with whatever image you attach to your message, along with whatever text you provide it.
+If you do not provide an image, the last image sent in the main server will be used.
+You can mention a user before your text to use their profile picture as the image.
+If you replace the text with `!talk` or `!random`, output from the `!talk` command will be put in place of the text.

-Options:

-* Adding `!talk` or `!random` produces gibberish for the meme text, the same from the `!talk` command.
-Ex: `!generatememe !talk`
-* Mention someone to use their profile picture for the picture!
-Ex: `!generatememe @Someome *meme text here*`
-* If you don't attach an image with `!generatememe`, it will use the last picture that was sent as the background.
-With this, you can essentially re-meme other peoples memes!
-Or, if someone posts a pic you know a funny caption for, just use `!generatememe *meme text here*`!

-`!stats`: Shows the uptime and memory usage for the bot.
+* `!stats`: Shows the uptime and memory usage for the bot.

-`!date`: Displays the current date and time.
+* `!date`: Displays the current date and time.

-`!ping`: Shows the current ping for the bot.
+* `!ping`: Shows the current ping for the bot.

-`!avatar`: Displays the avatar for any users you mention along with this command.
+* `!avatar`: Displays the avatar for any users you mention along with this command.
 Ex: `!avatar @User`

-`!dinolink`: Displays the link for the Party City dino costume.
+* `!dinolink`: Displays the link for the Party City dino costume.

-`!mute`: Mutes the bot responses for 15 minutes expect for explicit '!' commands.
+* `!mute`: Mutes the bot responses for 15 minutes expect for explicit '!' commands.

-`!stop`: Sends the infamous 'stop.png'.
+* `!stop`: Sends the infamous 'stop.png'.

-`!weather`: Gets the current weather.
+* `!weather`: Gets the current weather.

-`!forecast`: Gets the weather prediction for today at 5pm.
+* `!forecast`: Gets the weather prediction for today at 5pm.

-# Config
+### Other
+Band Bot can react or respond to certain phrases said in server text channels.
+It also has custom now playing statuses that show for specified amounts of time based on the length set per item.

+## Configuration
-You will need to add your own `config.py` file if you would like to clone this repo and test yourself.
-The file must include the following:
+You will need to add your own `config.py` if you would like to clone this repo and test yourself.
+The file must include:
 * `TOKEN`: This is the token that you get when you create your bot.
 To see how to create your own bot and how to find your token, check out [this tutorial](https://discordpy.readthedocs.io/en/latest/discord.html).
 * `weatherUrl` and `forecastUrl`: These links can be obtained after creating an account on [openweathermap](https://openweathermap.org/api) and generating api links for **Current Weather Data** and also **One Call API** (respective to `weatherUrl` and `forecastUrl`).
 * `mtUrl`: This is an API that I shared and don't feel super confortable handing out, but if you really need it, let me know and I can get it to you.

+## Contributing
+If you wish to contribute to this project, please fork the repo, create a new feature branch, and make your commits.
+After you are finished, make a pull request to the main branch of the original repo.